mzeynalli1/mzeynalli1.github.io/_pages/research.md

     <details class="abstract">
       <summary>Abstract</summary>
       <div class="body">
         This study examines how managerial risk preferences moderate the influence of peer firms on capital structure decisions.
-Using proprietary Compustat ExecuComp data from WRDS, we test whether peer effects are amplified or diminished depending on whether a CEO is risk seeking or risk averse.
-Our findings underscore how firm financing outcomes reflect both external pressures from peer firms and the internal dispositions of decision-makers.
+Using proprietary Compustat ExecuComp data from WRDS, we analyze whether peer effects are amplified or diminished depending on whether a CEO is risk seeking or risk averse.
+Our findings will show how firm financing outcomes reflect both external pressures from peer firms and the internal dispositions of decision-makers.
       </div>
     </details>
   </li>